 Larger baits like roe bags and skein chunks will require a larger float to ensure that there is enough weight to get them down and fishing effectively.

-See below for all the leading brands we inventory and then Contact Us for ordering details.
+See below for all the leading brands we inventory.

 We are the leading provider of Fly Fishing Lessons, Corporate Team Building, and Guiding on the Upper Grand River, the Upper Credit River, and the Conestogo River.